 - Check with your Structures Specialist (StS). - Place shores directly under the intersection of the web members in more than one location for the same group of trusses.
 That is, spread out the load as much as possible so as not to overload any one of the truss diagonals.

-If some perpendicular to the truss, bracing is present, - place the shorter as near that location as practical, keeping the other considerations, listed above.
+If some perpendicular to the truss, bracing is present, - place the shortes as near that location as practical, keeping the other considerations, listed above.

-It is best to have a StS give you advice on any natricular - It is best to have a StS give you advice on any particular situation.
+It is best to have a StS give you advice on any particular. - situation.

-Question M-2 Should we secure the sole of a sloped floor
+Question M-2 Should we secure the sole of a sloped floor shore?